+MUL 196-97 MUL 296-97

-MUL 196-97 JAZZ BAND (2-4E) 1-2 credits MUL 296-97 FORMERLY: MUE 131, 231 of study, a sophomore recital is required.
+JAZZ BAND (2-4E)

+FORMERLY: MUE 131, 231

 This course provides an opportunity for students to participate in a performing ensemble.
 Emphasis is placed on rehearsing and performing literature appropriate to the mission and goals of the group.
 Upon completion, students should be able to effectively participate in performances presented by the ensemble.
 Performances are assigned.